jremington/WWVB_decoder/README.md

 // https://github.com/ahooper/WWVBClock/blob/master/WWVB7ino

 However, I was not happy with the high error rate observed with the primitive procedures used to decode the bit values, so I rewrote that to use cross correlation techniques.
-It is vastly more accurate, and under good reception conditions can decode WWVB time signals without single bit errors for hours on end.
+The resulting code is significantly more accurate, and under good reception conditions can decode WWVB time signals without single bit errors for hours on end.

 Note: WWVB radios differ in the logic level used to represent a "modulated" bit (binary one) and may be either HIGH or LOW.
 The code in this repository assumes HIGH receiver output = modulated = binary one.
 Easy to change in the Interrupt Service Routine for Timer1.